 Defence Ready Seminar Series

-Travel cost is $0 and travel time is zero.
-All you need is a basic video conferencing ability through your computer (webcam, microphone, and speaker or headphones).
+- The program is delivered 100% online and all you need is a standard video conferencing ability through your computer (webcam, microphone, and speaker or headphones)

 - Participative virtual workshops – delivered by our experienced facilitators via Webex, allowing plenty of interaction and question time

 - eLearning Modules – hosted on Goal’s Learning Management System (LMS) and accessible via web browser

 - Video Case Studies – including lessons learned from experienced leaders in Defence Industry, both Primes and SMEs

 - Podcasts – for each seminar by our expert facilitators and additional key speakers.

 - Each module is capped at 40 delegates to allow for interaction and participation